13 Signs A Married Man Is Using You, According To Former Therapist Who's Seen It All

 Even if their intentions are good, is this the best possible relationship for you?
 Only you can decide.

-Research in The Family Journal reported that key factors in maintaining relationships included ongoing and consistent efforts in the areas of secure attachment, sex, boundaries, congruence, shared values that support monogamous relationships, and coping both individually and as a couple.
+Research in The Family Journal reported that critical factors in maintaining relationships included ongoing and consistent efforts in secure attachment, sex, boundaries, unity, shared values that support monogamous relationships, and coping both individually and as a couple.

 If his intentions are good, ask yourself how much effort he’s putting into these aspects of his relationship with you.

-If any of the 13 signs he’s using you are present, it may be time to take an honest look at what it is you’re doing and if that’s really what you want.
+If any of the 13 signs he’s using you are present, it may be time to look honestly at what you’re doing and whether that’s what you want.

-Crystal Jackson is a former family therapist who writes across genres to encompass blog posts, poetry, short stories, children's books, and literary fiction.
+Crystal Jackson is a former family therapist who writes in various genres, including blog posts, poetry, short stories, children's books, and literary fiction.